andresrocha03/intrusion_detection_RFL/README.md

 # Intrusion Detection System using Reinforcement Federated Learning
+## centralized
+In this folder, there are the codes responsible for training, testing, and evaluating the centralized models.

-## train_test
+## federated
-In this folder, there are the codes responsible for training, testing, and evaluating the models.
+In this folder, there are the codes responsible for training, testing, and evaluating the federated models.

 ## pre_processing
 In this folder, there is the code responsible for the pre_processing